isobit/pac/README.md

 ## Why?

 I found the flags for pacman hard to remember, and my fingers were used to apt-get/homebrew, so I created this tiny bash script to wrap pacman.

 ## Installation

-Just put the `bin` folder on your PATH.
+Clone this repository `git clone https://github.com/joshglendenning/pac.git` and then put the `bin` folder on your PATH.

 ```
 PATH=$PATH:{PATH_TO_PAC}/bin